What is cloud migration?

-As you research cloud migration, there is a good chance you will come across the terms IaaS, PaaS and SaaS.
+As you research cloud migration, there's a good chance you'll come across the terms IaaS, PaaS, and SaaS.
 These terms refer to different levels of managed services that are available through many tech and cloud providers.

 IaaS (infrastructure as a service) allows you to quickly scale up and down as demand changes, letting you pay only for what you use.
 It helps you avoid the expense and complexity of buying and managing your own physical servers and other datacentre infrastructure.

-PaaS (platform as a service) includes the benefits of IaaS, but includes managed developer tools, databases, business analytics and operating systems.
-It is ideal for reducing development costs and accelerating development time.
+PaaS (platform as a service) includes the benefits of IaaS, but includes managed developer tools, databases, business analytics, and operating systems.
+It's ideal for reducing development costs and accelerating development time.

 SaaS (software as a service) includes IaaS and PaaS, but includes the added convenience of app hosting, which allows users to connect to and use cloud-based apps (such as email and office apps) over the Internet.

 There are different technical processes and best practises for migrating different workloads and creating different cloud configurations, but all cloud migrations follow the same basic six stages: